Support a Friend

 Believe – The single most important thing you can do to support a victim or survivor is to tell them that you believe them.
 Survivors often worry that they will not be believed or that they will be judged.
 Your reaction can influence whether or not they choose to share information with others, including the police or mental and physical health counseling services.

 Provide information – Learn about the many support resources available to survivors, including medical care, evidence collection, reporting options, and counseling.
 The more you know, the better you can understand and support the survivor.

-Let them make their own decisions – It is important to provide information but to allow your friend to make their own choices.
-Offer to accompany your friend to seek the services that they choose.
+Let them make their own decisions – It is important to provide information but to allow the victim survivor to make their own choices.
+Offer to accompany the person to seek the services that they choose.
 Support the decisions the survivor makes, even if you don’t agree with them.

 Remind them you care – Survivors may worry that they will be thought of or treated differently by other people.
-Let your friend know that that is not the case and that you are there to help them through this.
-The kind of support your friend gets may determine how quickly the person will heal.
+Let them know that that is not the case and that you are there to help them through this.
+The kind of support they receive can influence their healing journey.

-Don’t guarantee confidentiality – All Penn State employees, including student employees, are considered responsible employees and must report incidents of sexual or gender-based harassment or misconduct that may violate Title IX.
+Don’t guarantee confidentiality – Most Penn State employees, faculty staff, and students, are considered responsible employees and must report incidents of sexual or gender-based harassment or misconduct that may violate Penn State policy and/or Title IX.
+At Penn State, all employees who are not confidential employees are responsible employees.
 If you are required to report the incident, explain your reporting responsibilities to the person who has disclosed the information to you.